This topic describes how to define the multicast addresses for the IP senders.

 To push all of the multicast addresses to the IP senders, click on Trigger Event beside the Assign all multicast (Src IP based) field.
 Addresses outlined in red are pushed to the primary network and those in blue are pushed to the secondary network.
 If you need to check the source IPs, then this can be done from the Network Ports tab.
 The screenshots below show the steps.

-Option 2: Using Custom Assign Mode
+Option 2: Custom Assign Mode

 If the Assign Mode is set to Custom, then you must manually define the IP Start values for each stream essence.
 In this instance: